MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x18c--hyperguard-violation.md

 # Bug Check 0x18C: HYPERGUARD\_VIOLATION

-The HYPERGUARD\_VIOLATION bug check has a value of 0x0000018C.It indicates that the kernel has detected that critical kernel code or data have been corrupted.
+The HYPERGUARD\_VIOLATION bug check has a value of 0x0000018C.
+This indicates that the kernel has detected that critical kernel code or data have been corrupted.

 **Important** This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://windows.microsoft.com/windows-10/troubleshoot-blue-screen-errors).